Stroke & Brain Aneurysm Center of Long Island

 Recent studies have demonstrated the impact of minimally invasive stroke surgery on relieving stroke symptoms and improving the chance of survival after a stroke occurs.
 Research has additionally shown that patients who receive stroke surgery increase their life expectancy by five years more than patients who do not receive this specialized treatment.

-Good Samaritan’s Stroke & Brain Aneurysm Center will treat the most complex stroke cases by combining the most advanced imaging capabilities in the area, including a 512 speed low-dose CT scanner, a biplane angiography system and the experience and skill of the Center’s specialized neuro-interventionalists, neuro-intensivists and intensive care trained nurses and support staff.
+Good Samaritan’s Stroke & Brain Aneurysm Center of Long Island will treat the most complex stroke cases by combining the most advanced imaging capabilities in the area, including a 512 speed low-dose CT scanner, a biplane angiography system and the experience and skill of the Center’s specialized neuro-interventionalists, neuro-intensivists and intensive care trained nurses and support staff.

 Neuro-intervention – a more effective, minimally invasive procedure to treat stroke patients.